 - All water craft must be deflated before boarding the vehicle.

 - Service animals may ride vehicles, but pets are not allowed.

-All Durango Transit buses are equipped with bike racks, which hold up to three bikes.
+All Durango Transit buses are equipped with bike racks, which hold up either two or three bikes.
 Bike racks are offered upon space availability.

 Equal Opportunity Service Provider

 In accordance with the American Disabilities Act of 1990 and the Civil Rights Act of 1964, and Colorado State Statutes, Durango Transit does not discriminate on the basis of race, color or national origin.
 For more information about these statutes or to file a complaint, write to: Durango Transit, 250 W. 8th Street, Durango, CO 81301 or call 970-375-4941.

 De acuerdo con el Acta de Americanos con Discapacidades de 1990, el Acta de Derechos Civiles de 1964, y los Estatutos del Estado de Colorado, Tránsito de Durango no discrimina en base a la raza, color, u origen o nacionalidad.
 Para mayores informes acerca de estos estatutos o para registrar una queja, escriba a: Durango Transit, 250 W. 8th Street, Durango, CO 81301.
 O llame al teléfono 970-375-4941.